-- 5. Stick Lengths; Long Sticks; balls: 3rd & 4th Grade Stick Length is 35" to 42".
-In 5th & 6th Grade: stick length will be 40-42" & 52"- 72".
-WITH THE EXCEPTION OF THE GOALTENDER'S STICK, THERE SHALL BE NO RULE RESTRICTION ON THE LENGTH OF THE STICK IN 7th and 8th LACROSSE SO LONG AS THE LENGTH IS BETWEEN 40-72 INCHES.
+5. Stick Lengths; Long Sticks; balls: 3rd & 4th Grade Stick Length is 35" to 42".
+In 5th & 6th Grade: stick length will be 40-42" & 52"-72".
 For 3rd & 4th Graders NO LONG STICKS ON THE FIELD AT ANY TIME.
 For 5th and 6th graders 4 long sticks is the maximum.
 A long stick is any crosse (from head to butt end) longer than 60".
-Lacrosse Balls must be NOCSAE approved and can be white, orange or another color if agreed upon by both coaches. - 6.
-Quick Restarts: Restarts will occur on the official's whistle and all players shall be at least 5 yards from the player in possession of the ball.
+Lacrosse Balls must be NOCSAE approved and can be white, orange or another color if agreed upon by both coaches.

+- 6. Quick Restarts: Restarts will occur on the official's whistle and all players shall be at least 5 yards from the player in possession of the ball.
 In all cases the defensive player is required to allow the ball carrier a path to the goal and may not play the ball carrier until a minimum distance of 5 yards has been achieved.
 This rule allows for an immediate whistle restarting play (unless a player is within 5 yards of the ball carrier).
 The defending player on any restart shall separate from the ball carrier by a distance of at least 5 yards.
 The defender may not obstruct the ball carrier's direct path to the goal.
 Once the distance of 5 yards has been satisfied the defender then may play the ball and/or the ball carrier. - 7.
 Pregame and Start of Game; Faceoff Procedure; Change goals to be defended at the start of each new quarter.
 Game officials shall call for a pre-game meeting before the opening faceoff.
 All players (not just the starters) and coaches will assemble at the mid-field line to cover pregame topics in front of the scorers' table.
 At this time the game officials will convey the equipment, safety, and fair play information, in addition to explaining any special ground rules.
 The official shall conduct a coin toss to choose AP or choice of goal to defend.

 An official will receive affirmation from the head coach that all members of the team are fully equipped in accordance with the PAL YLL requirements.
-The officials are required to ask the coach during pre-game to certify the all of his players are legally equipped.
+The officials are required to ask the coach during pre-game to certify that all of his players are legally equipped.
 The common response of "TO THE BEST OF MY KNOWLEDGE" will no longer be accepted.
 The coach must answer YES as required.
 If the coach responds with a NO, the coach will be instructed to quickly meet with his team and conduct an equipment check and reconfirm with the official.
 A delay of game penalty may result.
 Failure to respond with YES will result in the game not being officiated.

 Once the goal to defend is decided the goalies will position themselves with their back to the goals and the starting players will proceed directly to their positions.

 Teams will change goals after each quarter.